serj-by/2405_old_shcolar/README.md

 `print (shcolar.underline(shcolar.bold((shcolar.fg.green)))+"Bold underlined green text"+shcolar.reset)`

+You could even use your own ANSI attribute code to use in your escape sequence (e.g. this one is similar to bold function (ANSI code 1).
+However it could be used for any unsupported (SGR)[https://en.m.wikipedia.org/wiki/Select_Graphic_Rendition_(ANSI)] parameter:

+`print (shcolar.customattr(shcolar.fg.green, 1)+"Bold Green using customattr"+shcolar.reset)`

 _Please note that you should append `shcolar.reset` at the end of string to make terminal return to default color/text decoration values.
 However you may not if you wish to left with your settings in terminal after print finished._